catenax-ng/catenax-ng.github.io/docs/guides/howto-use-vault-secrets-with-argocd.md

 ---
 title: How To Use Vault Secrets With ArgoCD
 ---
-This guide is a small howto about how to use secrets stored in HashiCorp Vault with your ArgoCD applications (with Helm charts or Kustomize).
+This guide is a small howto about using secrets stored in HashiCorp Vault with your ArgoCD applications (with Helm charts or Kustomize).
 Following prerequisites have to be met:

 - you must have stored your secret inside your Vault tenant